 - Federal Direct Plus loans

 The Return of Title IV Fund Policy does not apply to state grants such as the Cal Grant, institutional loans, or university grants or scholarships.
 These types of aid are returned based on the LMU Refund percentage calendar.
 The percentage calendar below provides the ‘earned’ percentages by dates.
 Please contact the Financial Aid office for more information on the consequences of dropping classes if you receive these types of financial aid.

 LMU Refund Percentage Calendar

 The Return of Title IV Funds policy is separate from the university’s refund policy.
-The university refund policy is based on the calendars below by term.
 For more information on the university’s refund/cancellation policy, please review the Tuition Liability/Refund Policy on our website.

 Title IV Federal Funds Percentage Calendar

-The illustration below indicates the date in which 100% of federal student aid is earned.
-If you withdrawal on or after the date indicated by term, you will be allowed to keep 100% of your federal student aid.
-A percentage of federal aid earned by date of withdrawal is available here LLS 2020-2021 R2T4 Schedule by Day
+The illustration below indicates the date on which 100% of federal student aid is earned.
+If you withdraw on or after the date indicated by term, you will be allowed to keep 100% of your federal student aid.
+Select this link to see the earned percentage by day 2023-2024 LLS Earned Percentage Calendar for Federal Aid

 Note: The procedures and policies listed above are subject to change without notice based on changes to federal laws and regulations.
 For further guidance on Title IV Refund‘s (R2T4) policies and procedures, please see the reference material found in Volume 5 of the Federal Student Aid Handbook under Withdrawals.